 Each profession has a style that is used when papers are submitted for publication.
 Nursing uses the American Psychological Association (APA) style guide.
 Therefore, student papers are to be written according to this style.
-The text (APA, 1995) is a recommended resource for students, but the standards have been summarized here.
+The text (APA, 2001) is a recommended resource for students, but the standards have been summarized here.
 Please refer to the text to clarify your understanding of these guidelines.
+This guide refers to the 5th Edition.